0x5c-0x200f/wallets-service/README.md

-# auth-service
+# wallet-service

 ---

-This repository's responsible for authentication users and checks token validity.
+This repository's responsible for serving wallet data, updating and ctreating new wallets.

 ---